Broccoli potato soup with roasted chickpeas is a warm and hearty soup for chilly days. This easy recipe is vegan and gluten free.

 We had a very chilly weekend, so I made a big pot of soup on Saturday.
 We all love broccoli soup, but I decided to change things up a little bit by adding some potatoes which made the soup even thicker and creamier.
 I also roasted some chickpeas and put them on top – the contrast of flavors and textures was so good!

 I love to use my immersion blender (affiliate link) for soups like this…it’s so much easier to blend the soup right inside the pot.
 Once you add the broccoli, make sure you keep an eye on the soup.
 You want the broccoli to be tender, but still bright green.
-That way the soup will be a nice pretty shade of green.
+That way this broccoli potato soup will be a nice pretty shade of green.

 Broccoli Potato Soup with Roasted Chickpeas.